-Other receivables under reinsurance contracts represent amounts receivable from reinsurers on depopulation premiums.
+Premiums receivable from assuming companies contracts represent amounts receivable from reinsurers on depopulation premiums.
 Reinsurance premiums payable represent amounts due to reinsurers and are presented as a liability.
 For multi-year treaties, ceded reinsurance is incurred in the treaty year in proportion to the coverage provided and amortized over the life of the hurricane season.
 Amounts unpaid for the current treaty year are recorded as reinsurance payable under the terms of the treaty.